AYJF/RClass/README.md

 read the data (via num_workers).
 Because this feature is not currently supported on Windows the following code checks the platform to make sure that we do not saddle our Windows-using friends with error messages later on.

+Just as we implemented linear regression from scratch, we believe that multiclass logistic (soft- max) regression is similarly fundamental and you ought to know the gory details of how to imple- ment it yourself.
+As with linear regression, after doing things by hand we will breeze through an implementation in Gluon for comparison.
+To begin, let us import the familiar packages.